Why Get FHA Certification

 - FHA-approved developments tend to be compliant, more financially solvent and on track with their financial goals

-- 87% percent of First time home buyers indicate that they plan to use a FHA loan
+- 87% percent of First time home buyers indicate that they plan to use a FHA loan.
+Furthermore, there are news about the other types of loan as well which is applicable in buying home.

 - FHA Approved Condos that are for sale attract a larger buyer pool